 It’s hard to believe people could identify with someone who takes away all of their basic freedoms, but it unfortunately happens to 8% of victims, according to the FBI.

 I think that the Stockholm syndrome is actually much more prevalent than that statistic would suggest.
 In fact, I would hazard a guess that it happens to almost everyone with OCD.

 A hostage and a voice

 It hit me as I was trying to go to sleep one night—a hostage crisis!
 That’s what it feels like to have OCD…like you are being held at gunpoint 24/7.
-Thus was born the second story in “Is Fred in the Refrigerator?”
+Thus was born the second story in the oral version of “Is Fred in the Refrigerator?”

 I like metaphors, and another I created for “Fred” was WDNG, the radio station playing in my head and broadcasting “all danger, all the time…your home for the worst case scenario…all the bad things that can happen to you and the ones you love broadcast 24 hours a day, uninterrupted….for your listening hell.”
 In a recent Aha!
 Moment I talked more about WDNG and the demanding, deprecating voice that is OCD.

 I know I’m not supposed to “mix metaphors,” but I can’t help it.
 If you put the hostage crisis and WDNG together, you get a really good idea of what having OCD is like: on one side of your head is the cold, hard barrel of weapon, which keeps you stuck doing your compulsions.
 On the other side is a vicious voice whispering not only obsessions in your ear, but also what a pathetic, shameful person you are for all the harm you are causing (if you have harm OCD) or how you must get whatever it is you’re doing, thinking, or feeling right (if you have just right OCD), or some lovely combination of the two.